-In its second year, the Annual KIDSAFE CT Car Show has already made a name for itself among car enthusiasts.
-The KIDSAFE CT is a single day car show for antique and classic cars, trucks, sports cars, street rods, etc. This one-day event brings hundreds of vintage vehicles and enthusiastic admirers to Vernon, CT.
+In its fourth year, the Annual KIDSAFE CT Car Show has made a name for itself among car enthusiasts.
+It is a single day car show for antique and classic cars, trucks, sports cars, street rods, etc. This event brings hundreds of vintage vehicles and enthusiastic admirers to Vernon, CT.

 Click on this link to learn more about how you can be a sponsor for the KIDSAFE CT Car Show Event.
 Any support you can provide is greatly appreciated.
 KIDSAFE CT is a 501-C3 non-profit organization.
 Your donation is tax deductible.
 Without generous and caring people like you, KIDSAFE CT’s mission to prevent child abuse and neglect would not be possible in the communities we service.